-Ade was good looking, and fit, for a church boy.
+Ade was good-looking, and fit, for a church boy.
 She thought he was cute and immediately took a liking to him.
-But after hanging around him for a couple of dates, she realised how different he was from the other men she had dated.
+But after hanging around him for a couple of dates, she realized how different he was from the other men she had dated.
 She found his Ideologies annoying, but who was she to tell him?
 She smirked every time he said something she disagreed with.
 He was against women being in political positions or being spiritual leaders.
 He thought a woman should humble herself and submit herself completely to the will of her husband, and that it was taboo for her to raise her voice at him.
-He mostly quoted Paul and Timothy, to buttress this points.
+He mostly quoted Paul and Timothy, to buttress these points.
 And she smiled and agreed with him – complimenting him for remembering the bible passages.
-He was the Traditional Christian, and her soon to be husband.
+He was the Traditional Christian and her soon-to-be husband.

 She smiled at his content with her lies, thinking to herself, ‘I will not have to sleep with this idiot until we get married.’
 The thought of sleeping with him made her stomach curl.

-Chichi’s wife material game was on-point.
+Chichi’s wife’s material game was on point.
 She always made sure that her husband had food to eat in the morning before he left for work and at night when he returned.
 On weekends she did the laundry and went shopping like a good wife.
 And she never once said anything insulting to her husband outside the home.
 She was even a regular at church.

 But the spark that blinded Ade had slowly begun to fade.
 He began to find faults in everything she did.
 Chichi in return would run to their pastor in tears, crying at how useless her husband was making her feel.
 Ade found it annoying that she would always run to their pastor, and it was not long before he confronted her about it.
 She smirked and said to him, “Since I am nothing but a woman, my opinion will not have any impact on you, so it is better if a man of God speaks to you since you are so religious.”
 He could tell that she was mocking him, it was evident in her voice, but he brushed it aside, and trust Chichi, she called the pastor to tell him that Ade had asked her to stop reporting their affairs to him.